 LiPo stands for Lithium Polymer or Lithium-ion Polymer.
 LiPo batteries should never be drained passed the battery monitor limits, which is why we included a Battery Saver in the EZ-B v4.
 To read more on this topic, consult this Wikipedia Page.

-The EZ-B v4 has a built-in battery monitor which will verbally warn you if the battery is drained below the recommended voltage threshold of 6.6 volts.
-The EZ-B v4 will become non-operational when the battery monitor detects a lower voltage than 6.6 volts and must be shut off immediately.
+The EZ-B v4 has a built-in battery monitor which will verbally warn you if the battery is drained below the recommended voltage threshold (7 volts).
+You don't need to keep track of the voltage, because the EZ-B v4 does it for you.
+The EZ-B v4 will become non-operational when the battery monitor detects a lower voltage than the threshold and must be shut off immediately to avoid draining the battery.
 Do not disable the battery monitor or you increase the risk of damaging your LiPo.
 When a LiPo battery is drained below the recommended threshold, it will begin to "puff up" and swell.
-A swollen/puffy battery is unsafe and will have a decreased life expectancy or explode.
+A swollen/puffy battery not only performs poorly, but it is unsafe and will have a decreased life expectancy or possibly explode.
 The only way a LiPo battery can swell with the EZ-B v4 is if the battery monitor is disabled, or the EZ-B v4 is left on while the verbal battery warning message is repeating.

 *Warning: Do not run/use/power-on your robot while the battery charger is connected to the battery - doing so may cause the battery to overheat and explode.
 Never charge batteries while the robot is powered on!
 See the bottom of this document for images to identify what a "puffy" battery looks like.

 This puffy behavior of LiPo batteries has plagued the RC industry for years from over discharging.
-Over discharge (letting the battery go below 6.6v) damages the battery by changing the chemistry and it becomes puffy with gas.
+Over discharge (letting the battery go below 7v) by keeping the robot switched ON while the battery monitor continues to verbally warn will damage the battery.
 There is no rescue from the scenario and the battery must therefore be disposed of.
 See the bottom of this document for images to identify what a "puffy" battery looks like.
+The simply action to prevent this scenario is to power off the robot when the battery monitor verbally alerts you that the battery is low.

-EZ-Robot has spent 1 year extensively testing the LiPo batteries using the EZ-B's battery saver feature.
-We have batteries which have been used in our robots for over a year and charged many times per day with testing, demos and presentations.
+EZ-Robot has spent many years extensively testing LiPo batteries using the EZ-B's battery saver feature.
+We have batteries which have been used in our robots for years and charged many times per day with testing, demos and presentations.
 Batteries may be recharged many times per day as long as there is a 30 minute cool down period between using and charging.
 You may recharge the battery as many times per day as necessary to enjoy your EZ-Robot.
 Optionally, you may purchase additional replacement batteries in our store here.

 Power Down & Cool Down